NHS targets: Alternatives to surgery

 Research has been conducted on potential approaches and activities that could reduce waiting lists and free up resources.
 For example in the case for surgery, invasive (surgical) treatment is not necessary the best option for everyone and might even result in worse outcomes than other treatments.

 Each year there are around 60,000 gallstone surgeries performed in England.
 However this procedures are not without risks and symptoms may remain even after surgery.
 Instead of surgery another option is to monitor the person (watch and wait) to see if symptoms change and provide painkillers.
 If symptoms get worse surgery can still be provided but many people might not need it and their quality of life will remain the same as people's who underwent surgery.
 Offering 'watch and wait' could provide similar results as surgery, avoid surgical risks and free up resources in healthcare.

-In England, together with Wales and Norther Ireland, around 100,000 people undergo hip replacement surgery.
+In England, together with Wales and Northern Ireland, around 100,000 people undergo hip replacement surgery.
 The majority of surgeries are successful but for some the artificial hip becomes infected.
 In these cases further surgery is necessary to remove and replace the hip.
 This can be done through a one- or a two-stage surgery.
 However research shows that when feasible one-stage surgery is as affective as two-stage and even results in less complications and speedier recovery.
 Opting for one-stage surgery when possible would reduce the number of surgeries yearly.

 Prostate cancer is the most common form of cancer in British men.
 Although in some cases (localised prostate cancer) this can be life threatening and require treatment, many will not worsen, cause any issues or reduce life expectancy.
 Treatment for prostate cancer usually consists of surgery or radiotherapy, both of which can cause serious side effects but reduce the chance of the cancer spreading to other parts of the body.
 An alternative approach is the active monitoring and regular testing of people with prostate cancer and only resorting to invasive treatment if the cancer seems to progress.
 This would spare people who would not need surgery from its side effects and reduce the number of surgeries and radiotherapy treatments.
 However the risk of the cancer spreading is somewhat higher (but still low) without radical treatment.

 Acute gut conditions such as diverticular disease, cholelithiasis, appendicitis, abdominal wall hernia and blocked bowel often result in emergency hospital admission.
 Many of these people undergo emergency surgery, for example there are 50,000 emergency appendectomies each year in the UK.
 However other non-surgical treatments are also possible or simply having surgery at a later point.
 These treatments might not be less effective than emergency surgery and for some, for example older people with severe frailty, they might even provide better outcomes.